+Alternatively, you can operate at continuous low speed with intermittent (ES-T1) high speed by connecting a jumper wire between R and LO.
 Consult local building code in case a centrally located control with an on/off switch is required.

-6.2 Winsor Series & Other 24 VAC Control Options
+6.2 24 VAC Control Options

-Windsor Series and other 24VAC controls (sold separately) connect to the 24V (10-wire) removable terminal block.
+24VAC controls (sold separately) connect to the 24V (10-wire) removable terminal block.